Kennesaw Medical Malpractice Lawyer

 A complex situation can feel more manageable if you know the steps.
 A claim must demonstrate a causal connection between the medical provider’s or doctor’s negligence and the plaintiff’s injuries.
 The legal process for medical malpractice claims is:

 - Filing the Lawsuit: According to Georgia law, a medical expert must certify that malpractice most likely happened.
 The case cannot proceed without it.
+Our attorneys work to gather evidence that shows how the medical error occurred.

 - Building the Case: Doctors, nurses, and other witnesses provide testimony, medical data are exchanged, and depositions are taken.
 This is frequently where important details are revealed.
+We consult with medical professionals who can explain what standard of care should have been followed.

 - Settlement Discussions: A lot of cases end in settlement before trial.
 To avoid going to court, hospitals and insurance companies could give a settlement.
 Long-term needs are met by certain proposals but not by others.
 It’s crucial to know if you should settle or keep going.